Overview

 The Public Security Indigenous Advisory Committee was created in November 2022 to provide advice and recommendations to improve public safety throughout Alberta, including in Indigenous communities.

-The committee will advise on public safety initiatives to help ensure government policies, programs and processes align with the needs of Indigenous communities across the province.
-The Committee’s core areas of focus are harvesting rights, law enforcement, victim services, restorative justice, and crime prevention.
+The committee advises on public safety initiatives to help ensure government policies, programs and processes align with the needs of Indigenous communities across the province.

-As partners in reconciliation, we are listening to and working with Indigenous Peoples in Alberta to determine the best ways forward to a better future.
+Reconciliation is a priority for Alberta’s government.
+As partners in reconciliation, we are listening to and working with Indigenous Peoples in Alberta to build a renewed relationship and better future.

 Mandate